WAFFLE: Finetuning Multi-Modal Models for Automated Front-End Development: Approach

 \subsection{Training Data Mutation}

 To teach MLLMs the important visual differences, we create \ours{}'s contrastive training data from WebSight-v0.1, which is a fine-tuning dataset built by HuggingfaceM4 and contains 822,987 pairs of HTML code and its corresponding screenshots~\cite{related1websight}.
+However, to make contrastive learning effective, the model must learn to recognize subtle yet realistic variations in UI elements.

-We study the common mistakes of existing web MLLM, VLM-WebSight, which enabled us to create realistic mutation rules to mutate HTML/CSS code in WebSight-v0.1.
-We conduct a failure analysis of VLM-WebSight on 50 validation data instances.
-For every mismatched webpage, we manually inspect the root causes of the failures and eventually conclude seven common categories of errors as shown in~\Cref{table:fault_analysis}.
-For each category, we create a set of rules to mutate an existing HTML, as shown in Appendix~\ref{sec: appendix_mutation_rule}.
+To achieve this, we analyze common mistakes in VLM-WebSight by conducting a failure analysis on 50 validation samples, identifying seven common error categories (\Cref{table:fault_analysis}).
+Using insights from these failures, we design realistic mutation rules to modify HTML/CSS in WebSight-v0.1, ensuring that the contrastive training data reflects real-world errors.
+The mutation process follows the observed error frequencies; for example, since color mismatches account for 19.05\% of errors (12/63), mutations on color properties are applied at the same rate (Table 1).
+The full set of mutation rules is detailed in Appendix~\ref{sec: appendix_mutation_rule}.

-Based on the mutation rule, we randomly sample 100,000 instances from the WebSight-v0.1 dataset, creating four distinct mutants with each sample.
+Based on the mutation rules, we randomly sample 100,000 instances from the WebSight-v0.1 dataset, creating four distinct mutants with each sample.
 The mutation rules are applied based on the frequency of failures computed from the validation set.
 The final mutated dataset (after removing rendering failures, identical mutants, and blank images) has 57,985 groups, each group containing four pairs of HTML code and the corresponding rendered webpage images.